robipozzi/windfire-raspberry/README.md

 Change the parameters according to your environment.

 ## Apache2 and Nginx installation automation task
-A couple of convenient scripts are provided:
+The following scripts are provided for convenience:
 * *install.sh*: it uses *raspberry.yaml* playbook that does the following tasks:

     * installs Apache2 to Raspberry Pi;